 Many schools use over-the-phone interpretation companies for on-demand interpreting services.
 Hence, over-the-phone interpretation is a more modern interpreting service that allows schools to provide immediate interpreting services over the phone.
 It is a great resource to use in case of an emergency, parent walk-ins, address immediate concerns, or schedule meetings with parents who may need an interpreter.

 Not everyone that’s bilingual can interpret and translate.
 Some people are comfortable with just oral language interpretation and may not be proficient in written translation.

 The Certification for interpreting is not the same certification for translating.
-To certify in interpreting and translating a person must successfully complete two separate certification programs.
+To certify in interpreting and translating a person must have separate professional qualifications.
+Some schools use professional translation services to secure professional translators with certifications.
 Some agencies focus on only written or interpreting certification and not always both.

 Although there are various differences between interpretation vs. translation the one important similarity is the goal of maintaining the original message of the original language.
 My native language, Spanish, has given me the opportunity to support many non-English speaking families.